 Multi-modal Service Requirements (MultiModalServiceReq): Flow description(s) or External Application Identifier, QoS Reference, etc for each media that comprise the multi-modal service

 Muti-modality Communication Identifier (MMCI).
+The MMCI is an additional identifier used by the PCF to authorize and determine the policies to apply to the AF request, considering the AF request is bound to a PDU session.

 2-3.
 The NEF authorizes the AF request, maps the different data streams of the multi-modal application provided by the AF onto different media components and subcomponents, and interacts with the PCF by triggering a Npcf_PolicyAuthorization_Create request.
 The request to the PCF includes the MMCI (Muti-modality Communication Identifier).